V2025-01-06

 Members

-- Multiple members from the same organisation may join an AG to enable additional expert advisors to contribute to discussions (nb: only one can be assigned voting rights).
+- Multiple members from the same organisation may join an Advisory Group to enable additional expert advisors to contribute to discussions (nb: only one can be assigned voting rights).

 Member commitments